This Christmas season, what if, instead of having a traditional Christmas Tree, you decorate your fiddle leaf fig tree for Christmas?

 - Top it with a tree topper.
 Locate your tallest branch, and beautify it with a Bethlehem star or herald angel.
 If you can’t find one light enough not to burden the branch, consider a fun Santa hat, instead.

-How do you decorate your fiddle leaf fig tree for Christmas?
+How do you decorate your fiddle leaf fig tree for Christmas season?
 Post a picture in the comments below or in our free online Fiddle Leaf Fig Plant Resource community.
 And happy holidays!

 Meg S. Miller is an influential speaker and multiple award-winning author with nearly a decade of writing experience.
 In her latest book, Benefit of the Debt(April 28, 2018), Miller offers a unique perspective that gives fresh insight into common sources of brokenness within Christian marriages.
 Miller, her husband, Joe, and their three children live near Washington, DC, where they own and operate an organic farm.
 When not writing, Miller loves doting on her six prized fiddle leaf fig trees.
 Learn more about Meg at www.benefitofthedebt.com.